Oluwatobii/scheduler/README.md

 #### Alternatively (Stretch)

-- Production deployment using Netlify: <https://upbeat-hawking-a45e1b.netlify.app/> (Might take 30secs to render properly due to using the free plan from Heroku)
+- Production deployment using Netlify: <https://upbeat-hawking-a45e1b.netlify.app/>
+> Due to the fact that we are using the free plan from Heroku.
+> After thirty minutes of inactivity, our server instance will shutdown.
+> thus, when we want to use it again, we  need to make a request,
+> and it will take a few seconds to start up again.
+> Once we have revived the server, it will behave as expected until it notices that it is inactive for thirty minutes.
 - Deploying Server for the database using Heroku: <https://lhlscheduler.herokuapp.com/api/days/>

 ## Running Jest Test Framework